Priyadarsini Research

 Scientific & Academic Impact

-Beyond her research achievements, Dr. Priyadarsini has made substantial contributions through administrative leadership, teaching, mentorship, and promoting science.
+Beyond research, Dr. Priyadarsini has contributed through leadership, teaching, mentorship, tech transfer, and science outreach.

 Patents Published